 Light, color, texture, sound, fragrance, motion… These can all be used to calm or arouse the senses.
-They are also core elements in the Sensory Room, a unique therapeutic space at Providence Community Center in Fairfax.
+They are also core elements in the Sensory Room, a unique therapeutic space at Jim Scott (formerly Providence) Community Center in Fairfax.
 Opened in 2015, the room is dedicated to Deputy County Executive Patricia D. Harrison, who played a key role in its inception.

 As a certified Snoezelen® Multi-Sensory Environment, the Sensory Room promotes stress-free engagement and physical and intellectual development, particularly for individuals with physical and intellectual disabilities.
 Coined in Holland in the 1970s, the term Snoezelen is a contraction of the Dutch verbs “snuffelen” (to seek and explore) and “doezelen” (to relax).